joshjohanning/joshjohanning.github.io/_posts/2021-01-25-trac-to-github.md

     1. `-v` : verbose/debug logging
     1. `-s 1` : start at the the first ticket in Trac
     1. `-F` : fast import, import without safety-checking the issue number.
 The way this tool runs is it expects Trac ticket #1 to be created as Issue #1.
 If you already have issues in the repository, or you want to do testing, add the -F import.
 For your real migration, you could probably drop this and trac ticket #1 will map to issue #1.
 Otherwise, with this `-F` argument, the issues will be created even though the ID's won't make 1:1.
     1. No example here, but `-a` for attachment-urls is interesting.
-The tool doesn't migrate attachments, but if you used one of the `download-trac-attachment-*.sh` scripts [in the repo](https://github.com/joshjohanning/trac-hub/tree/master/tools), you could host the files somewhere, presumably with the same file names and it will hyperlink the attachments??
+The tool doesn't migrate attachments, but if you used one of the `download-trac-attachment-*.sh`{: .filepath} scripts [in the repo](https://github.com/joshjohanning/trac-hub/tree/master/tools), you could host the files somewhere, presumably with the same file names and it will hyperlink the attachments??

 ### trac-hub Command Line Argument List